-How many times have you tried to work at home?
+How many times have you set goals to work at home?
 How often have you given up?
 It’s not uncommon to struggle in finding and building a home-based career, but too often, people quit, choosing to settle for a job and life that isn’t quite what they want.

-2) Do something.
 The opposite of taking a break is taking action.
-When you feel like quitting, commit to doing one thing.
+When you feel like quitting, commit to doing one thing, even if it’s a little thing.
 Action is one of the best ways jump-start your motivation and momentum.
 Instead of being overwhelmed and frustrated by the big picture, pick one little task and do it.
 Tweak your resume.
 Update your LinkedIn profile.
 Write one blog post.
 Take a career skills test (i.e. typing test).

 Everyone can work at home… including you.
 Millions of people do it, young and old of all education and skill levels.
 What ensures their success is that giving up is never an option.
 Make the same commitment and when the going gets tough, keep going.